datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 To get the best of both worlds,

-1. write Python scripts and then
+1. write modular Python code files and then
 2. combine into monolithic files.